tiyashapal22/test/project/report.md

 ### Report Long Description
 	- The reports displayed in this dashboard are dependent on the type of backup system selected in the report scope.
 	- For example, the Storage Unit Summary is relevant only for NetBackup servers.
-	- For example, the Storage Unit Summary is relevant only for NetBackup servers## Alerts Dashboard
+	- Note that in the Storage Unit Summary, used and free values of "Unknown" indicate the Discovery module has not been configured to probe the media servers' file systems for their physical characteristics.## Alerts Dashboard(1002)
 ### Report Short Description
 `NetBackup IT Analytics can continuously monitor for issues in your environment.
 The Alerts Dashboard provides an overview of detected issues that require attention.`
 ### Information
     Last Updaated  : No Data Available
     Avg Execution Time(recent) : No Data Available